2.1 - Emissions accounted for in a Bilan Carbone®

 Avoided emissions (Pillar B)

-To contribute to the overall reduction of emissions, an organisation shall reduce the emissions of others (Pillar B).
-It then assesses and increases its contributions to the decarbonisation of third parties:
+To contribute to the global reduction of emissions, an Organisation shall reduce the emissions of other (Pillar B).
+It then assesses and increases its contributions to third parties' decarbonisation:

-Either through its distributed or sold products and services that replace a more carbon-intensive solution at the final customers' end
+Either through its distributed or sold products and services which substitute a more carbon-intensive solution at end customers

-Either as a result of funding emission reduction projects outside its value chain (purchases of certified emission reductions, direct equity stakes in low-carbon projects, low-carbon energy contracts under certain conditions, etc.)
+Either through financing of emission reduction projects outside its value chain (purchases of certified emission reductions, direct equity investments in low-carbon projects, low-carbon energy contracts under certain conditions, etc.)

 An organisation can determine the GHG emissions avoided by an activity.
-The organisation shall not deduct these avoided emissions from total emissions, but may account for them and, where appropriate, report them separately.
+The organisation shall not deduct these avoided emissions from the total emissions, but may account for them and, if applicable, report them separately.

-⏳[WIP] The Bilan Carbone® methodology does not address avoided emissions.
-It is recommended to rely on the avoided emissions calculation guide (pillar B).
-A future update of the Bilan Carbone® method will provide guidelines on the quantification of avoided emissions.
+⏳[WIP] The Bilan Carbone® methodology does not deal with avoided emissions.
+It is recommended to rely on the guide for calculating avoided emissions (Pillar B).
+A forthcoming update of the Bilan Carbone® method will provide guidelines on the quantification of avoided emissions.

 Sequestered emissions, or negative emissions (Pillar C)

-To contribute to the overall increase in carbon sequestration, the organisation shall preserve and increase carbon sinks within or outside its value chain (Pillar C).
+To contribute to the global increase of carbon sequestration, the Organisation shall preserve and increase carbon sinks within or outside its value chain (Pillar C).
 It assesses its contributions to the preservation and increase of global natural and technological carbon sinks:

-Either within its value chain, by developing its own carbon sinks (direct removals) or those upstream (in its supply chain) and downstream (within customers or end users)
+Either within its value chain, by developing its own carbon sinks (direct absorptions) or upstream (in its supply chain) and downstream (within clients or end users)

-Or outside its value chain, through its financing of sequestration projects (purchases of certified carbon sequestration, direct investments in projects, etc.)
+Or outside its value chain, through its financing of sequestration projects (purchase of certified carbon sequestration, direct equity stakes in projects, etc.)

-An organisation can determine the GHG sinks and reservoirs that allow GHGs to be captured and concentrated to prevent their release into the atmosphere (forest growth, soil preservation, etc.).
-The organisation shall not deduct these sequestered or negative emissions from total emissions, but may account for them and, where appropriate, report them separately.
+An organisation can determine the GHG sinks and reservoirs that capture and concentrate GHGs to prevent their release into the atmosphere (forest growth, soil preservation, etc.).
+The organisation shall not deduct these sequestered or negative emissions from the total emissions, but may account for them and, if applicable, report them separately.

-⏳[WIP] The Bilan Carbone® methodology does not address sequestered emissions.
-It is recommended to rely on the guide to building a carbon sequestration strategy (pillar C).
-A future update of the Bilan Carbone® method will provide guidelines on the quantification of sequestered emissions.
+⏳[WIP] The Bilan Carbone® methodology does not deal with sequestered emissions.
+It is recommended to rely on the guide for building a carbon sequestration strategy (Pillar C).
+A forthcoming update of the Bilan Carbone® method will provide guidelines on the quantification of sequestered emissions.

 Last updated